Russia–Switzerland relations

 Russia–Switzerland relations are foreign relations between Russia and Switzerland.
 Switzerland opened a consulate in Saint Petersburg in 1816, upgrading it to a legation 90 years later.
 The two countries broke off diplomatic relations in 1923, when Russia was going through a period of revolutionary turmoil – and they were not resumed until 1946.
+Due to the Russian invasion of Ukraine, relations became tense after Switzerland imposed sanctions against Russia.
+Russia placed Switzerland on a list of "unfriendly countries".